-The Pleasure GELF in 'Camille' was realized as a perfomer underneath a sculpted prop, operated the eyestalk from inside to make it move.
-The 'Mutton Vindaloo Beast' in DNA was a performer in a sculpted bodysuit, designed to be fleshy with a large sheep skull for a head; obscured thanks to fast direction and moody lighting in the episode itself, it is thanks to behind the scenes photos that the creature suit can be seen properly.
-Another barely seen monster was the Unspeakable One in 'Terrorform'; seemingly designed to resemble the xenomorph of the Alien films, all that really can be seen clearly is the silhouette of the actual puppet - I really do hope behind the scenes images or auction photos come out eventually!
-The title monsters of 'Psirens' were another 'man in suit' method; in this case the suit was designed to resemble a large bipedal insect, with a bulbous head and horn-like protrusons on the top of its back.
+Mike Tucker sculpted the 'juvenile' form of the Polymorph, that the crew nicknamed 'Kevin'.
+The titular blob monster in 'Camille' was realized as a suit sculpted by Paul McGuinness, with a performer inside operating the eyestalk from inside to make it move.
+With the exception of 'Terrorform', McGuinness sculpted all the monsters from this episode onwards during the show's original run.
+The 'Mutton Vindaloo Beast' in the episode 'DNA' was sculpted by Paul McGuiness, who also wore the suit.
+The Unspeakable One in 'Terrorform' was sculpted by Alan 'Rocky' Marshall and was designed to resemble the xenomorph of the Alien films, all that really can be seen clearly is the silhouette of the actual puppet - I really do hope behind the scenes images or auction photos come out eventually!
+The title monsters of 'Psirens' were a collaboration between Paul McGuiness and Mike Tucker - McGuiness sculpted the body, while Tucker sculpted the head.
 The namesake of 'Emohawk: Polymorph II' was like the original Polymorph realized as a puppet, but this time as a much smaller hand-puppet designed to resemble a fleshy alien bird.
 This episode also introduced the more ape-like 'GELFs' that also would act as antagonists in various episodes of the following season; these were designed in a typical manner to 'gorilla suits' but with more fleshy, human-like chest torso prosthetics, with facial prosthetic makeup complimenting it.

 No comments: